Festivals: the good, the bad and the just plain criminal

 TRNSMT takes place from 7-9 Jul, Glasgow Green.
 Be Charlotte & The Vegan Leather Fri 7 Jul; The LaFontaines, The Van T's & Vistas Sat 8 Jul; JR Green Sun 9 Jul; all on King Tut's Stage.

-After taking over where T in the Park left off, TRNSMT returns in 2018 and is set to expand to take in two consecutive weekends.
-First acts announced for 2018 include Stereophonics, The Script, James Bay and Jessie J (Fri 29 Jun); Liam Gallagher, Courteeners, Wolf Alice, Gerry Cinnamon, Krept x Konan and J Hus (Sat 30…
+After taking over where T in the Park left off, TRNSMT returns in 2018 expands to take in two consecutive weekends.
+Acts announced for 2018 include Stereophonics, The Script, James Bay and Jessie J (Fri 29 Jun); Liam Gallagher, Courteeners, Wolf Alice, Shed Seven, Gerry Cinnamon, Krept x Konan and J Hus (Sat 30 Jun);…

 Fri 29 Jun